 Want to sound more like a native English speaker?
-Then you need to create the natural rhythm of American English through sentence stress.
+Then you need to create the natural rhythm and melody of American English through sentence stress.

 Specifically, we make the stressed syllable of these words longer, louder and higher in pitch.

 Before getting into the details of which words are normally stressed in English, I want to emphasize a key point.

 The words that convey meaning in English are super clear and easy to understand because we stress them.

 We stress words by making them longer, louder and higher in pitch so that they really get your attention.

 This makes the key words in our sentence easy to identify and understand.

 This means that the words that don’t matter are not stressed; they’re even de-emphasized and reduced.